bartificer/programming-by-stealth/docs/pbs61.md

 You can [Download this instalment’s ZIP file here](https://www.bartbusschots.ie/s/wp-content/uploads/2018/08/pbs61.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs61.zip).

-# Matching Postcast Episode 561
+# Matching Podcast Episode 561

 Listen along to this instalment on [episode 561 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/08/ccatp-561/)